google/WebFundamentals/src/content/en/updates/posts/2015/03/increasing-engagement-with-app-install-banners-in-chrome-for-android.markdown

 **How will the criteria for App Banner activation change over time?**
 We can't give specifics right now but as we better understand what makes an experience the user will want to install we will want to make sure the criteria are updated and also well understood for developers.

-**What could one of the critria for App Banner activation be?**
+**What could one of the criteria for App Banner activation be?**
 Again, it is hard to say.
 One example could be: supporting offline scenarios in your app could indicate that your app is more resilient to connectivity issues and therefore would offer a better launchable experience.

 **Why do I need SSL?**
-Because you need a service worker, and since service workers can completly redirect any HTTP requests, we wouldn't want a man-in-the-middle attack to insert a different service worker than the one your app and user expects.
+Because you need a service worker, and since service workers can completely redirect any HTTP requests, we wouldn't want a man-in-the-middle attack to insert a different service worker than the one your app and user expects.

 **Are there any good examples of this in action?**
 Yes, Glad you asked: